Food Recovery Challenge (FRC)

 - Participants prevent and divert wasted food in their operations.
 They follow the Food Recovery Hierarchy.
 The Hierarchy recommends actions in the following order by - prevention, donation, composting and/or anaerobic digestion.

-- Endorsers promote sustainable management of food by educating organizations and businesses about the environmental costs of wasted food and recruiting organizations and businesses to join the FRC.
+- Endorsers promote sustainable management of food by educating organizations and businesses about the environmental, social and economic benefits of preventing and diverting wasted food.
+Importantly, endorsers also recruit organizations and businesses to join the FRC.

 Food Recovery Challenge participants and endorsers include groups such as grocers, educational institutions, restaurants, faith organizations, sports and entertainment venues, and hospitality businesses.